Skip to content

 Loaded is per model kind

 Loaded means the model is resident in the server's in-memory cache for its specific kind.
 A language model and an STT model are tracked independently — a voice-input session that pins an STT model will show it as Loaded regardless of which language engine was selected.
-ConfigureSession carries separate engine fields for language, STT, TTS, and embedding; ListModels uses the matching engine per entry to determine status.
+CreateSession carries separate engine fields for language, STT, TTS, and embedding; ListModels uses the matching engine per entry to determine status.

 Retention modes